 Other ways to increase intimacy is to cuddle after sex for a least a couple minutes, spoon before going to sleep, and do a 6-second kiss every day before going to work.

 Sexual intimacy happens when you feel safe, loved, and aroused by your partner.
-There are many ways to intensify your intimate connection with your spouse during sex.
+There are many ways to intensify your intimate connection with your spouse during intimate sex.
 Set up a time where you will be alone with your mate without interruption, maintain eye-contact during sex, and communicate openly about your physical and emotional needs.
 Doing this regularly will lead to a more satisfying sex life in your marriage.

 Want to have a happier, healthier marriage?